Kefasi Kasiteni, Nalise Chirwa win 2022 national cross country championship

 Mphatso Nadolo and Fostina Mbemba were runners up and got 30 thousand kwacha each while Doris Fisher and Masken Katema finished third and pocketed 25 thousand kwacha each.

-In the 8 kilometer distance junior men category, Chikondi Mwanyali came out the winner while Frank Gondwe and Mwayi Kawaza came second and third respectively.
+In the 8 kilometre junior men category, Chikondi Mwanyali came out the winner while Frank Gondwe and Mwayi Kawaza came second and third respectively.

-Moneyi Chingaipe, Martha Bakili and Annie Ng’oma were named winners in the 6 kilometer junior women category.
-They received K30 thousand, 25 thousand and 20 thousand kwacha respectively.
+Moneyi Chingaipe, Martha Bakili and Annie Ng’oma were named winners in the 6 kilometre junior women category.
+They received K30 thousand, K25 thousand and 20 thousand kwacha respectively.

-In his speech, board Chair for Malawi National council of Sports Sunduzwayo Madise encouraged the athletes to work extra hard to reduce their racing times so as to compete largely at international level.
+In his speech, board Chairperson for Malawi National council of Sports Sunduzwayo Madise encouraged the athletes to work extra hard to reduce their racing times so as to compete largely at international level.

 “We should all be proud today because we have all worked as a team and made the 2022 cross country a success.
 Let me encourage you our athletes to train even harder so that you improve on your times,” he said.